Importance of the X-ray edge singularity for the detection of relic neutrinos in the PTOLEMY project

 \section{Formulation of the problem}

-In this section, we formulate the mathematical model of beta-emission on graphene.
-This section is structured as follows, firstly, we give the physical description of the problem; then we list our main assumptions; then, we explain the approximation scheme used for the calculation of the observed emission line.

-We consider a beta-emitter atom attached to a graphene sheet either by the Van der Waals force or through the formation of a chemical bond.
+In this section, we introduce the spectral function, which encapsulates the influence of any solid-state environment on the shape of the beta-spectrum emitted by a decaying atom.
+Furthermore, we discuss some general properties of the spectral function, in particular, the effect of a finite lifetime of the decay product.
+We conclude this section by formulating a mathematical model of beta-emission on graphene in the presence of the Fermi sea of mobile electrons.
+We also discuss why despite being only an approximation to the intricate system under investigation, such a model captures the most important qualitative features of beta-decay, as well as providing reasonable quantitative estimates for the key parameters of the distortion of the beta-spectrum.

+We consider a beta-emitter atom positioned at some microscopic distance from a graphene sheet.
+Possible mechanisms of attachment may include chemisorption or physisorption on graphene, adsorption on an atomically thin insulating layer grown on top of graphene, adsorption of a molecular coordination complex containing beta-emitter as a ligand, or other.
+In either case, we assume that the hybridisation between the orbitals of the beta-emitter and the electron system in graphene is perturbatively weak.
+To simplify the presentation, we focus on the capture process

+Here $Q$ is the charge state of the beta-emitter and $Q+1$ is the charge state of the daughter isotope.
+It is assumed that an electrically neutral atom corresponds to $Q=0.$ All general results discussed here extend to the case of spontaneous beta decay trivially.